-We have put together a bit of background reading for you in the tabs below.
+We will put together a bit of background reading for you in the tabs below.
+Come back soon!

 EXTRAS FOR CONSIDERATION

-Single Room Supplement: £xxx for 3 nights (subject to availability)
+Single Room Supplement: £300 for 3 nights (subject to availability)

 Extending your stay – £40 administration fee to amend your return flight date (approx.) plus any charges levied by the airline